cr1deg0/Survey_app/README.md

 # Improvement features

-- Add graphs to survey result View
 - Make question and option addition more dynamic with javascript

 # Learnings

 - Creating a high level design of the app, user journey and database model as a first step helped me to have a clear plan and coding sequence, reducing refactorings.
 - Using class based views.
-- Use of Django Guardian for object level permission
+- Use of Django Guardian for object level permission.
 - Use of formsets and inline formsets.
+- Use of json_script tag in the template to safely output data for use with chart.js.

 # Acknowledgments